 During the initial 2009–12 phase of the SSA programme, over 25 contracts were issued to industry for SSA-related work with a total value in excess of €30 million.

 Between 2013-2016, this procurement activity continued, with a value to European industry of additional €35 million.
-Until 2020, SSA is budgeted at €95 million, the vast majority of which will be spent procuring technology and expertise form European industry, supporting high-tech jobs and value-added services.
+Until 2020, SSA is budgeted at €95 million, the vast majority of which will be spent procuring technology and expertise from European industry, supporting high-tech jobs and value-added services.

 Overall, during 2009-2016, over 100 contracts were issued to industry for SSA-related work with a total value in excess of €65 million.